dmeoli/WS4J/README.md

   `src/main/java/edu/uniba/di/lacam/kdde/ws4j/demo/SimilarityCalculationDemo.java`

 When using the WS4J jar package from other projects, make sure to also include depending libraries.
-In maven's pom file, these repository and dependency can be written such as:
+Add the [JitPack](https://jitpack.io/) repository to your POM file:

     <repositories>
         <repository>